BrutdeCom/bdc_common/README.md

 ## <a name="enum">Enumerations</a>

- :warning: :warning: PLEASE USE NEW ENUM VERSION AND NOT OLD VERSION  :warning: :warning:
+ :warning: :warning: PLEASE USE NEW ENUM VERSION AND NOT OLD VERSION (IS DEPRECATED)  :warning: :warning:

 ### Create Enum